Gfrim/alx-system_engineering-devops/0x00-shell_basics/README.md

 	Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line
+A magic file that can be used with the command file to detect School data files